 The goal of the City of Worcester's Complete Streets program is to make the City's streets safer, more convenient and accessible to all people of all ages and abilities, whether walking, rolling, biking or riding in transit or a motor vehicle.
 Complete Streets expand our community's travel options and help ensure equitable access to jobs, school, shopping, social opportunities and recreation.

-The City is working with Toole Design, a consultant with expertise in the planning and design of Complete Streets, to review the existing network, gather public input and prepare the Prioritization Plan.
-Your input is an important part of the plan development process!
-A survey and online mapping tool (linked below) have been set up to gather input on issues and ideas related to street safety, walking, biking and accessibility for all.
+The City partnered with Toole Design, a consultant with expertise in the planning and design of Complete Streets, to review the existing network, gather public input and prepare the Prioritization Plan.
+The plan identified 22 projects that will improve safety and accessibility for pedestrians, cyclists, transit riders and drivers alike.